Lecture 4: \(k\)-nearest neighbours and SVM RBFs

 1. Remove features that might be relevant to the prediction.

-1. Increase the model’s complexity, possibly by adding more parameter or features
+1. Increase the model’s complexity (e.g., more parameters, features, or deeper trees)

 1. Use a smaller dataset for training.